 Connie is a member of the Professional Photographers of America, a current board member of the Professional Photographers Association of Massachusetts, the Professional Photographers of New England, a former board member of the American Society of Media Photographers New England, an artist member of the Cape Cod Art Association, the North River Arts Society and an active photographer on Boston's South Shore and eastern Massachusetts.
 She travels for editorial and personal assignments.

 Her husband, writer Alan E. Kennedy, also has worked with Boost Enterprises producing comprehensive visual and written communications solutions for small to medium sized business, nonprofit organizations, and trade groups.

 With their skills, mutual laughter and innate curiosity, the pair naturally covers a range of possibilities in order to arrive at the best solution and process.
-Their clients’ benefit from this resourceful approach is a guarantee of legacy portraits to enjoy now, and by generations to come.
+The clients’ benefit from this resourceful approach is a guarantee of legacy portraits for enjoyment now, and by the generations to come.

-In addition to her photography training in college, her professional associations, Nikon House, and the New England Institute for Professional Photography, Connie also holds a Master’s degree in Library and Information Science from Simmons College.
+In addition to her active, ongoing education through professional associations, Connie trained at the Nikon House, and the New England Institute for Professional Photography.
+Connie also holds a Master’s degree in Library and Information Science from Simmons College.